spiegel-im-spiegel/github-pages-env/content/golang/vendoring-with-glide.md

    glide [global options] command [command options] [arguments...]

 VERSION:
-   0.7.2
+   0.8.2

 COMMANDS:
-   create, init         Initialize a new project, creating a template glide.yaml get                  Install one or more package into `vendor/` and add dependency to glide.yaml.

-   import               Import files from other dependency management systems. name                 Print the name of this project. novendor, nv         List all non-vendor paths in a directory. pin                  Print a YAML file with all of the packages pinned to the current version rebuild              Rebuild ('go build') the dependencies update, up, install  Update or install a project's dependencies tree                 Tree prints the dependencies of this project as a tree. list                 List prints all dependencies that Glide could discover. guess                Guess dependencies for existing source. about                Learn about Glide help, h              Shows a list of commands or help for one command
+   create, init Initialize a new project, creating a glide.yaml file get          Install one or more packages into `vendor/` and add dependency to glide.yaml. import       Import files from other dependency management systems. name         Print the name of this project. novendor, nv List all non-vendor paths in a directory. rebuild      Rebuild ('go build') the dependencies install, i   Install a project's dependencies update, up   Update a project's dependencies tree         Tree prints the dependencies of this project as a tree. list         List prints all dependencies that Glide could discover. about        Learn about Glide help, h      Shows a list of commands or help for one command

 GLOBAL OPTIONS:
    --yaml, -y "glide.yaml"              Set a YAML configuration file.